-Agents connect to their handlers every 60 seconds by default.
-This means that it takes less than a minute to apply a new deployment.
+By default, agents connect to their handlers every 60 seconds by default.
+This means that it takes less than one minute for a new deployment to be applied.
 This duration can be modified in the configuration of agent groups using the Agent status update setting.
 For further information, refer to the section Monitoring agents in real time.